FrancescoXD/C-TCP-IP/README.md

 The main types of sockets in TCP/IP are stream sockets and datagram sockets.

-A TCP/IP socket is identifieed by an IP, an end-to-end protocol (TCP or UDP) and a port.
+A TCP/IP socket is identified by an IP, an end-to-end protocol (TCP or UDP) and a port.

 ## Basic TCP Sockets
 Typical TCP client's communication: